kloptops/Portmaster-misc/VanillaTD/README.md

 The game comes with the demo files, to install the full version you will need to place the game files from the [following guide](https://github.com/TheAssemblyArmada/Vanilla-Conquer/wiki/Installing-VanillaTD) into `ports/vanillatd/data/vanillatd`.

-You will need to delete all the game files in `ports/vanillatd/data/vanillatd` before installing full game files.

 The resulting install should have the below structure:

 ```